 If time permits, on the return journey we'll stop to visit Marble Mountain.
 Gateway to Golden Bay, Marble Mountain (Takaka Hill) safeguards the tranquillity and relaxed lifestyle of the local residents.
 The scenic drive winds its way through an almost surreal limestone landscape with superb views over Golden Bay and the Tasman Sea.

 Day 12: Punakaiki

-Today, we leave Nelson to travels the full length of the South Island’s West Coast.
-It is the most scenic drive in New Zealand and arguably one of the most scenic highway’s in the World.
-Nestled between the Southern Alps and the Tasman Sea, the West Coast of the South Island is an area in a spectacular and beautiful environment.
+Today, we leave Nelson to travel the full length of the South Island's west coast.
+It is the most scenic drive in New Zealand and arguably one of the most scenic highways in the world.
+Nestled between the Southern Alps and the Tasman Sea, the west coast of the South Island is an area in a spectacular and beautiful environment.

 Overnight in Punakaiki.

 Day 13: Franz Josef Glacier & Fox Glacier